UniversalDependencies/docs/_fr/pos/ADJ.md

 layout: postag
 title: 'ADJ'
 shortdef: 'adjective'
+udver: '2'
 ---

 ### Definition

 Adjectives are words that typically modify nouns and specify their properties or attributes.
 Adjectives in French agree in gender and number with the noun they modify (both in attributive and predicative position)

 ### Examples